ibm-cloud-docs/vpc/file_storage_vpc_about.md

     VPC access mode is not supported in newer MZRs, such as Montreal (ca-mon).
     {: note}

+### Cross-zone mount targets
+{: #fs-cross-zone-mount}

+When you create a mount target for a share with security access group mode, you can attach a VNI with a specific reserved IP in the zone of your file share.
+By using such a mount target, you can mount a file share from zone A to a virtual server instance in zone B. When the virtual server instance and the file share are in different zones, the performance can be impacted.

+Cross-zone mounting is not supported for file shares with VPC-wide access mode.

+## Securing your data
+{: #fs-data-security}

+{{site.data.keyword.cloud}} offers security-specific tools and features to help you securely manage your data when you use {{site.data.keyword.vpc_full}}.
+The following section provides information about access control, data encryption, configuration management, auditing and logging options that are available for your file shares.

+### IAM roles for creating and managing shares, accessor bindings, and mount targets
+{: #fs-vpc-iam}

+{{site.data.keyword.filestorage_vpc_short}} requires IAM permissions for role-based access control.
+Depending on your assigned role, you can create and manage file shares.
+For more information, see [IAM roles and actions for File Storage for VPC](/docs/account?topic=account-iam-service-roles-actions#is.share-roles).

+For more information, see the [best practices for assigning access](/docs/account?topic=account-account_setup#account_setup).
+For the complete IAM process, which includes inviting users to your account and assigning Cloud IAM access, see the [IAM getting started tutorial](/docs/account?topic=account-iamoverview).
+{: tip}

+### Encryption at rest
+{: #FS-encryption}

+By default, file shares are encrypted at rest with IBM-managed encryption.

+You can bring your own customer root key (CRK) to the cloud for customer-managed encryption or you can have a key management service (KMS) generate a key for you.
+You can select the root key when you [create an encrypted file share](/docs/vpc?topic=vpc-file-storage-byok-encryption).
+For more information, see [Customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption).

+After you specified an encryption type for a file share, you can't change it.
+{: restriction}

+### Encryption in transit
+{: #fs-eit}

+You can [establish an encrypted mount connection](/docs/vpc?topic=vpc-file-storage-vpc-eit) between the authorized virtual server instance and the storage system by using IPsec.
+For file shares based on the `dp2` profile, mount targets that are created with a virtual network interface can support the encryption in transit.
+The mount targets can be for a source or replica share.

+If you want to connect a file share to instances that are running in different VPCs in a zone, you can create multiple mount targets.
+You can create one mount target for each VPC.
+{: important}

+If you choose to use Encryption-in-transit, you need to balance your requirements between performance and enhanced security.
+Encrypting data in transit can have some performance impact due to the processing that is needed to encrypt and decrypt the data at the endpoints.
+The impact depends on the workload characteristics.
+Workloads that perform synchronous writes or bypass VSI caching, such as databases, might have a substantial performance impact when EIT is enabled.
+To determine EIT’s performance impact, benchmark your workload with and without EIT.

+Even without EIT, the data moves through a secure data center network.
+For more information about network security, see [Security in your VPC](/docs/vpc?topic=vpc-security-in-your-vpc) and [Protecting Virtual Private Cloud (VPC) Infrastructure Services with context-based restrictions](/docs/vpc?topic=vpc-cbr).

+{{site.data.keyword.filestorage_vpc_short}} is considered to be a Financial Services Validated service only when encryption-in-transit is enabled.
+For more information, see [what is a Financial Services Validated service](/docs/framework-financial-services?topic=framework-financial-services-faqs-framework#financial-services-validated){: external}.
+{: important}

+Encryption in transit is not supported for {{site.data.keyword.bm_is_short}} or virtual server instances that are running on Red Hat Enterprise Linux CoreOS.
+{: restriction}

 ### Granular authorization
 {: #fs-mount-granular-auth}